 Taxation in fair value measurements.
-The amendment removes the requirement in paragraph 22 of IAS 41 for entities to exclude taxation cash.
-Annual periods beginning on or after flows when measuring the fair value of a biological asset using a present January 1, 2022.
-Early application is value technique.
-This will ensure consistency with the requirements in IFRS permitted.
+The amendment removes the requirement in paragraph 22 of IAS 41 for entities to exclude taxation cash flows when measuring the fair value of a biological asset using a present value technique.
+This will ensure consistency with the requirements in IFRS 13.